| | | | | | | | | |

 4. Season to finish.
 Add the sauce back into your kadai and season with salt, sugar, garam masala, kasuri methi, and cream.
 Simmer to heat through, then serve.

-This method — sautée the spinach as opposed to blanching it — is my number one game-changer for the best palak paneer.
-Sautéeing removes excess water from the spinach but maintains that gorgeous deep green color.
-It’s also faster.
-Plus, sautéeing additional ingredients like onions, garlic, and tomatoes together with the spinach saves prep time and cooking time.
+My number one game-changer for the best palak paneer dhaba style is sauteeing the spinach instead of blanching it.
+Sauteeing removes excess water from the spinach — but maintains that gorgeous deep green colour.
+It’s also faster since sauteeing additional ingredients like onions, garlic, and tomatoes with spinach saves prep time and cooking time.

 Variations on this Paneer and Spinach Curry